AnkitMohapatra01/Amazon-Clone/README.md

 # Amazon-Clone
+This is my First Project
-It is a clone of Amazon made by using hTML and CSS .
+It is a clone of Amazon made by using HTML and CSS .
+Author - Ankit Mohapatra